Transfer Pricing in Colombia

 In 2015, the DIAN published the “Guide for the Transfer Pricing Regime Availability,” which summarizes the legislation applicable to Transfer Pricing in three chapters.

-As a result of the adoption of the recommendations of the OECD BEPS 13 Action Report, incorporated in the OECD Transfer Pricing Guidelines, published in 2017, multinational companies must file the Supporting Documentation: The Master File – Transfer Pricing.
+As a result of the recommendations of the OECD BEPS 13 Action Report, incorporated in the OECD Transfer Pricing Guidelines, published in 2017, multinational companies must file the Supporting Documentation: The Master File – Transfer Pricing.

 Additionally, multinationals whose ultimate controlling company is a tax resident in Colombia and have global revenues of UVT 81 million or more must file the Country-by-Country Report.